From Massive Waves to Snake Bites: Lessons learned while out photographing.

 Garden chairs

 My very first initial blog post on this web site was simple, short and about a dream that we had to build a BEACH HOUSE at Marion Bay, Yorke Peninsula.
-It has taken approx one year to complete this project.
+It has taken approx one year to complete this project and another year to furnish, live in it and start a garden.
 My husband being a builder of sorts did most of the work.
 I would try and help, getting scuffed and scratched and blowing a few of my foofer valves along the way.

 However we built a strong, very small, two bedroomed beach house and a large shed.
 I mention the word strong, because it is forever windy on this peninsula and salt spray is generally covering most things.
 Building materials have to be hardy and able to last the distance.
 Also we rely completely on rain water and consequently we are reluctant to hose anything down too much.